GriddleGriddle/griddle-docs/pages/docs/plugins/index.md

 If you need additional configuration or arguments for your plugin, simply export a factory function instead of an object.

-## `components : Object`
+## components `Object`

-If you've written any customized components for Griddle, this will feel very familiar.
+If you've written any customized components for Griddle, the process will be very familiar.

 In the components object, you can overwrite, enhance, or create brand new components for use with Griddle.